 The only user defined by default on the system is the root user.
 The initial root password is typically set interactively via the Direct Console User Interface (DCUI) or as a part of an automated installation.
 It can be changed afterwards using the vSphere Client, vCLI or PowerCLI.

-In vSphere 5.1 all host activity, from both the Shell and the DCUI, are now logged under the account of the logged in user.
+With vSphere, all host activity, from both the Shell and the DCUI, are now logged under the account of the logged in user.
 This ensures user accountability, making it easy to monitor and audit activity on the host.

 Direct Console User Interface (DCUI)